 Later, what came to be called cliffhangers left the hero or heroine hanging by fingertips from a cliff as the dirt crumbled away.
 Or tied tightly to a railroad track as a train raced closer.
 And the audience kept in suspense till the next week’s episode.

 Although she endured many perilous predicaments, I was surprised to learn Pauline never clung to a cliff or lay bound on a railroad track.
 Neither have I. Yet.
 But in the mid-1960’s I did fall through the infamous gap between the Long Island Railroad platform and train just as it was about to leave the Laurelton, New York station.

 After a young woman fell through the wide opening at the Woodside station and was killed by a train in 2006, “Newsday” ran a series of articles exposing the multiple accidents and injuries over many years.
 How I was rescued in another post — hang in there.

-Kissing the Blarney stone is a sly Irish way of pulling your leg.
-Literally and figuratively.
-While a guide held my ankles, I lay flat on my back, stretching my neck out a wall opening to smooch the designated stone.
-An awkward position, but not at all dangerous, since a grating protects against falling.
-My sister and cousin were with me that day, but declined the experience — a silly custom beneath their sense of dignity.
-May have livened them up a bit, though.
+Kissing the Blarney stone is a sly Irish way of pulling your leg — literally and figuratively.
+While a guide grapsed my ankles, I lay flat on my back, stretching my neck out a wall opening to smooch the designated stone.
+An awkward position, but not at all dangerous, since a grating protects against fallis.
+My sister and cousin were with me that day, but declined to participate in such a silly custom And it wouldn’t have hurt either of them at all — may have livened them up a bit.